eerzho/iitudb/README.md

+Erkinbay Zhanbolat and Kaliyev Adil
+CSSE-1703K
-Zhanbolat and Adil CSSE-1703K teamwork - Database
+teamwork - Database

 We did according to these instructions:
 <br>